m-alani/portfolio_workshops/Workshop3/README.md

 # Workshop 3 (Bootstrap)

-We covered Bootstrap's grid system in more details in the workshop.
-We also showed how easy it is to look up Bootstrap components using bootstrap's official website.
+We took a closer look at Bootstrap's grid system in the workshop.
+We also showed how easy it is to look up Bootstrap's components using bootstrap's official website.
 We also talked about registering a Domain Name and buying a web host service.
 Below you'll find few of the highlights and links to useful resources:

 ---